Dagmawi-22/Dagmawi-22/Readme.md

-# Hi, I'm Dagmawi 👋
+# Hi, It's Dagmawi 👋

 ## About Me
  🌱 Always learning and growing in the tech world.